ITPNYU/p5ble-website/docs/examples-start-stop-notifications.md

   if (error) console.log('error: ', error);
   console.log('characteristics: ', characteristics);
   myCharacteristic = characteristics[0];
-  // Read the value of the first characteristic myBLE.read(myCharacteristic, gotValue);
+  // Start notifications on the first characteristic by passing the characteristic
-}

-// A function that will be called once got values function gotValue(error, value) {
-  if (error) console.log('error: ', error);
-  console.log('value: ', value);
-  myValue = value;
-  // After getting a value, call p5ble.read() again to get the value again myBLE.read(myCharacteristic, gotValue);
+  // And a callback function to handle notifications myBLE.startNotifications(myCharacteristic, handleNotifications);
   // You can also pass in the dataType
   // Options: 'unit8', 'uint16', 'uint32', 'int8', 'int16', 'int32', 'float32', 'float64', 'string'
-  // myBLE.read(myCharacteristic, 'string', gotValue);
+  // myBLE.startNotifications(myCharacteristic, handleNotifications, 'string');
+}

+// A function that will be called once got characteristics function handleNotifications(data) {
+  console.log('data: ', data);
+  myValue = data;
+}

+// A function to stop notifications function stopNotifications() {
+  myBLE.stopNotifications(myCharacteristic);
 }

 function draw() {